 The user, the administrator and the maintenance staff are trustworthy and follow the user guide of the TOE.
-Especially the user verifies the integrity of the TOE as described in the user documentation.
+Especially the user verifies the integrity of the installed TOE as described in the user documentation and on the website wherefrom the different setups can be downloaded.